What Is The Difference Between An Insurance Certificate Holder and An Additional Insured?

 If you are buying a new policy or operating at a new site under a new contractor, adding them (the new site owner or contractor) as an additional insured to your policy protects you from any future claims as specified for the time on the COI.
 You might also add an additional insured to your policy if you are buying commercial property insurance.
 If the people who own the property where your business operates are insured under a policy that covers the property, adding both of them as additional insureds to your insurance policy will protect you from any losses that occur as a result of a claim made under the property policy.

 The bottom line is if you are having anyone work on your property as a contractor, tenant, or as a vendor, they need to name you as an additional insured on their insurance policy AND you need to verify that on the COI they give you BEFORE they do any work whatsoever.
 Best practices in this area maintain that you verify this coverage with the sub’s or vendor’s insurance agent.
 Fraud does happen.
-It’s in your best interest to verify additional insured endorsements coverage before the work starts.
+It’s in your best interest to learn how to verify insurance coverage before the work starts.

 Previous Page Next Page